 When Your Sump Pump Alarm Goes Off, Here's What to Do

-Pumps can have two kinds of alarms: a high-water alarm and a low-water alarm.
+Sump pumps can have two kinds of alarms: a high-water alarm and a low-water alarm.
 First, you’ll need to know if your system has a high-water alarm.
 If it does, and that’s the alarm going off, you’re in good shape.
 The high-water alarm is designed to be an early-warning system.
 It’s not likely that you’ll be facing water in the basement yet, but it should be a cause for concern.
-Basically, when this alarm sounds, it’s telling you that there’s a problem with the pump that needs to be addressed right away.
+Basically, when this sump pump alarm sounds, it’s telling you that there’s a problem with the pump that needs to be addressed right away.
 You can troubleshoot the pump using the steps below or monitor the system, waiting to see if the other alarm sounds before getting help.

 Check the power